Biden to welcome Super Bowl champion Buccaneers to White House - KRDO

 Earlier this month, Biden welcomed the 2020 World Series champion Los Angeles Dodgers to the White House.
 In an East Room ceremony, the team presented Biden and Vice President Kamala Harris with team jerseys, while Biden thanked the organization for offering its stadium as a vaccination and testing site.

-The Buccaneers’ victory marked the sixth win for quarterback Tom Brady.
+The Buccaneers’ victory marked the seventh Super Bowl win for quarterback Tom Brady.
 The former Patriots quarterback skipped the 2017 visit to the White House, citing family matters, but had drawn controversy during the 2016 election campaign when a “Make America Great Again” hat was spotted in his locker after a game.
 Brady also skipped a visit to the White House under Obama.

 The-CNN-Wire

-Note: CORRECTION: An earlier version of this story misstated how many Super Bowl wins Tom Brady has.
-He has seven.